What is Residential Care?

 Residential care provides a safe place for individuals who are struggling to carry out daily activities alone.
 Alongside qualified carers, they can live independently in an environment that is sympathetic to their needs and staffed by friendly and experienced team members who will provide support around the clock.

-As well as this, residential homes like Goldendale House, Hilton House and Twyford House offer a programme of activities to promote thriving community environments and encourage physical activity and mental stimulation.
+As well as this, our residential homes offer a programme of activities to promote thriving community environments and encourage physical activity and mental stimulation.
 This includes regular outings within the community, gardening, craft activities, baking and so much more.